 5.12.15.1 An Installed Capacity Supplier that elects to fully or partially participate in the firm fuel Capacity Accreditation Resource Class for the 2026-2027 Capability Year must notify the ISO of the MW capability it elects for participation by November 1, 2025.
-In each subsequent Capability Year, an Installed Capacity Supplier that elects to fully or partially participate in a firm fuel Capacity Accreditation Resource Class must notify the ISO of the MW capability it elects for participation by August 1 of the calendar year preceding the subject Capability Year (e.g., by August 1, 2026 for the 2027-2028 Capability Year).
-An Installed Capacity Supplier that does not elect to enter some or all of its MW capability in the firm fuel Capacity Accreditation Resource Class or any other Capacity Accreditation Resource Class for which it is eligible shall have its undesignated MW capability included in the non-firm fuel Capacity Accreditation Resource Class.
+In each subsequent Capability Year, an Installed Capacity Supplier elects to demonstrate any amount of firm fuel capability based on its expected ability to meet specified fuel requirements that elects to fully or partially participate in a firm fuel Capacity Accreditation Resource Class must notify the ISO of its election the MW capability it elects for participation by August 1 of the calendar year preceding the subject Capability Year (e.g., by August 1, 2026 for the 2027-2028 Capability Year).and provide supporting documentation composed of firm fuel contracts or liquid fuel inventory documentation and a description of how its fuel procurement and operational characteristics allow the unit to meet the applicable requirements at the relevant MW level in accordance with ISO Procedures.
+An ICAP Supplier must submit such data and description, in accordance with the above requirements, after August 1 and by December 1 in the subject Capability Year in accordance with ISO Procedures.
+An Installed Capacity Supplier that operates on natural gas and/or fuel oil that does not elect to enter some or all of its MW capability in the firm fuel Capacity Accreditation Resource Class or any other Capacity Accreditation Resource Class for which it is eligible shall have its undesignated MW capability included in the non-firm fuel Capacity Accreditation Resource Class.